processone/rtb/README.md

   connection failure.
 Initially it is picked randomly between `1` and this configured value.
 Then, exponential back off is applied between several consecutive connection failures.
 The value is in **seconds**.
-  It can be set to `false` to disable reconnection attemps completely: thus the failed session will never be restored.
+  It can be set to `false` to disable reconnection attempts completely: thus the failed session will never be restored.
   The default is 60 (1 minute) - the value recommended by [RFC6120](https://tools.ietf.org/html/rfc6120#section-3.3).